-While debate continues on whether the new Star Wars film The Force Awakens is suitable for children under 12, reflect on one of the great mysteries of cinema – how on earth is the original Star Wars (1977) rated ‘U’?
+While debate continues on whether the new Star Wars films are suitable for children under 12, reflect on one of the great mysteries of cinema – how on earth is the original Star Wars (1977) rated ‘U’?

-My daughter, who is 3-years-old, has seen all, bar Revenge of the Sith, multiple times.
+My daughter has seen all, bar Revenge of the Sith, multiple times.
 I’m not sure what age will be the right age for her to see Ep III, but I imagine it will be younger than the BBFC suggested 12.

 While the U rating for the original Star Wars was made in 1977, the decision has been revisited and left unrevised since then.